Page Quick Links

 This, in turn, keeps the baby's oxygen levels where they should be (Oxygen Saturation), and it also assists the baby to sleep for more extended periods.
 And we've all learned that children grow when they are sleeping.
 If your baby is premature, very small, has low muscle tone or didn't grow optimally in the womb, this is especially important for you.

 And... medical interventions like drips, ventilation, monitors and so on, do not affect kangaroo care.
 The baby can still have all those "gadgets" attached while lying on your chest.
 Many have found that these things are not as needed when KMC is practiced.
 So all the more reason to take advantage of kangaroo mother care.

 If your baby needs to be transported to another hospital or clinic, you can use kangaroo care as a safe and effective means to keep your baby stable.
 And if you can not do it yourself, ambulance staff can keep your baby in the kangaroo position.

 Marsupials like kangaroos carry their babies in their pouches, giving them full access to their source of nourishment.
 The word "Mother" was added into the term to emphasize the importance of the mother and her breast milk.

 Exclusively breastfeeding your baby on demand is the ideal.
-Whether your baby breastfeeds directly from your breast or gets your breastmilk via a nasogastric tube (little tube that goes through the nose into the tummy), a cup or other method, is not the point.
-The point, is that your baby should get YOUR milk, that is specifically designed for YOUR baby, at that stage.
+Whether your baby breastfeeds directly from your breast or gets your breastmilk via a nasogastric tube (the little tube that goes through the nose into the tummy), a cup or other method is not the point.
+The point is that your baby should get YOUR milk, that is specifically designed for YOUR baby, at that stage.

 Skin to skin contact helps to establish breastfeeding, so don't feel discouraged if your baby can't suck on your breast right away.
 The fact that they are close to their source of nourishment and are stimulated by the smell of your milk and skin will help towards breastfeeding successfully, eventually.